-Nevertheless, in HCMCOU, the author believes that online English training system (OETS) easily attains great success if learners have no negative learning habits.
-This means that learners need to change their feelings and thinking in learning motivations, learning content enrichment, and tutor - learner interaction.
-Learners should be active in involving in lectures instead of looking forward to supporting from the instructors.
-Also, learners are required to change old fashioned or inactive learning styles - it means that learners need to actively participate in various activities, have more extra learning or autonomy through accessing more valuable resources on the Internet.
+Nevertheless, in HCMCOU, the author believes that online English training system (OETS) easily attains the great sucess if learners have no negative learning habits.
+This means that learners need to change their feelings and thinking in learning motivations, learning content enrichment, and tutor learner interaction.
+Learners should be active in involving in lecture instead of looking forward to supporting from the instructors.
+Also, learners are required to change old fashioned or inactive learning styles - it means that learners need to actively participate in various activities, have more extra learning or autonomy through accessing more valuable resources in internet.
 In addition, learners must have strong determinations to overcome the difficulties whenever encountered and be willing to make efforts in order to achieve the goals as expected.
 Once learners know how to motivate themselves and never give up chasing goals - it means that they have no willpower shortage.
 Finally, learners are required to quit their neglected learning perception.
 It means that learners need to have more attention to what they are carrying out.
-In short, learners themselves should have great awareness of escaping from the negative learning habits, avoiding willpower shortage and overcoming the neglected perceptions make themselves improved and have good ability to integrate in the modern learning society.
-However, helping learners to overcome or limit their limitations in OETS is not only the responsibilities of any individual but instructors and institutions need to be in charge of these duties also.
+In short, learners themselves should have great awareness of escaping from the negative learning habits, avoiding willpower shortage and overcoming the neglected perceptions themselve improved and good ability to integrate in the modern learning society.
+However, helping learners to overcome or limit their limitations in OETS is not only the responsibilities of any individual but instructors and institution need to be in charge of these duties also■